Corn Management after Loss of Soil Nitrogen

 4. Broadcast urea

 For larger corn, standard N application equipment may not be practical.
 Nitrogen may be applied to tall corn by high-clearance equipment that uses either a solid shank applicator to inject N into a coulter slit a couple of inches deep into the soil or uses fitted drop nozzles for application.
 A split hose, or ‘Y’ drop nozzle, may be used to dribble liquid N fertilizer close to the plant.10 To reduce the chance of injury from fertilizer, additional weight to the drop nozzle can be added to reduce bounce and fertilizer splash onto plants.
 Anhydrous applications should be limited as corn reaches the V7 growth stage.
 This is because anhydrous ammonia can quickly move from the injection point into the growing root zone and potentially injure roots.
 Granular urea is another option for late-season N. It can be applied by a high-clearance box spreader or by airplane.10 Irrigated corn also provides a method for applying remedial N to corn.
 Injecting urea-ammonium nitrate into irrigation water is convenient when available.10 The remedial effect of N applied late in the season by any methods to N deficient corn will be impacted by the health of the plant roots.
-Damaged roots will have only a limited ability to take up N applied late in the season.
+Damaged roots have a limited ability to take up N applied late in the season.

-Split applications of N can also be used as a management practice to minimize N loss and provide nitrogen closer to when the corn plant needs it.
+Split applications of N can also be used as a management practice to minimize N loss and provide N closer to when the corn plant needs it.
 When N is applied as a single application preplant or at planting, there is an increased likelihood of more N loss from a heavy rain event.
 The risk of N loss can be reduced by splitting N applications, with one application at preplant or at planting, followed by a second application in-crop.

 Sources:

 1 Fernandez, F.G., Nafziger, E.D., Ebelhar S.A., and Hoeft, R.G.
 2009.
 Managing nitrogen, Chapter 9.
-Illinois Agronomy Handbook. http://extension.cropsci.illinois.edu/handbook/.
+Illinois Agronomy Handbook. http://extension.cropsciences.illinois.edu/.

 3 Krienke, B. 2015.
 Potential N Loss after Heavy Rains.
 University of Nebraska Institute of Agriculture and Natural Resources.
 Cropwatch. https://cropwatch.unl.edu/n-loss-saturated-soils.